amitgoswami1027/UdacityNanodegree-aws-cloud-architect/README.md

 * Life cycle management and versioning.
 * MFA for deleting the object.
 * S3 changes on storage,request, cross region replication, transfer acceleration etc.

+### S3 OBJECT STORE LAB
+* Encryption in transit is achieved by SSL/TLS
+* Encryption at rest (server side) is achieved by - S3 Managed Key- SSE-S3; AWS Key Managment Service - Managed Key- SSE-KMS and Customer Managed keys: SSE -C
+* Client Side Encryption.

+### S3 CROSS REGION REPLICATION
+* Versioning much be enabled in both the source and destination
+* Regions must be unique
+* Files in existing buckets are not replicated automatically, all subsequently uploaded files will be replicated.
+* Delete markers are not replicated.